ChristinaRz/NLP-project/README.md

 ├── README.md
 └── .gitignore

+---

+## Notes
-All scripts are executed from the project root using python -m
+- All scripts are executed from the project root using `python -m`

-The outputs/ folder is excluded from version control
+- The `outputs/` folder is excluded from version control

-Results are reproducible (fixed seeds where applicable)
+- Results are reproducible (fixed seeds where applicable)

+---

-Dependencies
+## Dependencies
 Indicative libraries used:

-transformers
+- transformers

-torch
+- torch

-sentence-transformers
+- sentence-transformers

-scikit-learn
+- scikit-learn

-gensim
+- gensim

-language-tool-python
+- language-tool-python

-stanza
+- stanza

-pandas
+- pandas

-matplotlib
+- matplotlib